ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 ## Sub-patterns

-Service patterns can be broken down into service sub-patterns, for example prepare to book an appointment.
-Each sub-pattern has steps, for example check eligibility.
-You do not need to use all of the sub-patterns and steps.
+Service patterns can be broken down into sub-patterns, for example prepare to book an appointment.
+Each sub-pattern contains tasks, for example check eligibility.
+You do not need to use all of these.
 Consider which are appropriate for your service.

-### People arranging, managing and attending appointments: sub-patterns and steps
+### People arranging, managing and attending appointments: sub-patterns and tasks

 #### 1. Prepare to book appointment